649000/library-management-api/README.md

-# Spring Boot API with AWS DynamoDB Proof of Concept
+# Spring Boot REST API with AWS DynamoDB
 Proof of concept for Spring Boot API with AWS DynamoDB